 Georgia Jacob Kali Table Lamp

 Materials: Round white marble base.
-Fabric soaked in resin or fibreglass, handkerchief or flaming torch style, duo-tone.
-Orange and white.
-Plastic socket.
+Lampshade made of white and orange fabric soaked in some colourless resin or polyester.
+Dried in a handkerchief or flaming torch style.
+Plastic E27 socket.

 Height: 51 cm / 9.05”